Md. Rezaul Karim

 About

 Mr. Md.
-Rezaul Karim obtained his BA Honours in 2017 in English Language and Literature from Gopalganj Science and Technology Universty, Gopalganj, Bangladesh (previously Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Gopalganj) Bangladesh and his MA in English Literature and Cultural Studies from the same university in 2018.
-He is currently working as a Lecturer at the Department of English, BGMEA University of Fashion & Technology, Dhaka, Bangladesh.
+Rezaul Karim obtained his BA Honours in 2017 in English Language and Literature from Gopalganj Science and Technology University, Gopalganj, Bangladesh (previously Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Gopalganj), and his MA in English Literature and Cultural Studies from the same university in 2018.
+He is currently working as an Assistant Professor at the Department of English, BGMEA University of Fashion & Technology, Dhaka, Bangladesh.
+Previously, he also worked at other two different private universities.
 He has authored four journal articles.
-One of his recent publications is "Capitalism, War and Religion: A Marxist Study of Bertolt Brecht’s Mother Courage and Her Children" in NUB Journal of Social Sciences and Humanities in 2024
+One of his recent publications is "Capitalism, War and Religion: A Marxist Study of Bertolt Brecht's Mother Courage and Her Children" in the NUB Journal of Social Sciences and Humanities in 2024.

 His current research papers which are in progress include: